Arjein/clara-ai/README.md

 - **Automated Email Triage:**
   Classifies emails into actionable categories: Ignore, Notify, Needs Your Input, and Ready to Send, using custom Gmail labels for clear organization.
 - **AI-Powered Response Drafting:**
-  Generates intelligent, context-aware draft replies using LLMs (OpenAI, Anthropic, etc.), and requests missing information when needed.
+  Generates intelligent, context-aware draft replies using LLMs, and requests missing information when needed.
 - **Workflow Automation:**
   Orchestrates the flow from triage to draft creation and label management, maintaining thread state and updating labels as emails are processed.
 - **Gmail Integration:**